KCAI Return to Campus Spring 2021

 When do classes begin?

-Thanksgiving Break and Virtual Classes
+Spring Break and Virtual Classes

 Wylie Dining and Café Nerman

-Wylie Dining and Café Nerman will be open this fall for students, faculty and staff, but closed to the public.
+Wylie Dining and Café Nerman are open for students, faculty and staff, but closed to the public.
 Food in Wylie Dining will either be served by Great Western Dining employees or consist of grab-and-go items.
 Café Nerman will continue to feature coffee and specialty drinks, as well as grab-and-go food items.
 In order to meet the health department capacity guidelines, meal times for Wylie Dining will be scheduled based on meal plans.
 Seating within Wylie will be prioritized for BMRH residents first and seats arranged for social distancing.

 Wylie Dining Meal Schedule